pbinkley/jekyll-book/sections/13-section.md

 ## Appendix F: INSTRUCTIONS FOR TYPING CARDS

-1. The cards are to be copied in regular library form, as indicated by the samples. *Do not follow irregular forms found an the library film.*
+1. The cards are to be copied in regular library form, as indicated by the samples. *Do not follow irregular forms found on the library film.*

 2. Leave three-quarters of an inch margin along the left-hand edge of